-But we see this as recruiting someone who can help us long term with our audience and
+We wish to recruit someone who can help us long term with our audience and community engagement development.

 Work is flexible but we will expect a local presence one day a week.

-Give examples of how to engage audiences to a new museum – what would/ what
+Send your CV with examples of work relevant to how to engage audiences to a new museum.